 Q:My Moccasins aren't the right size, what do I do?

 A: Please mail the Moccasins back to us with instructions of what to do (size larger or smaller or refund).
-We will mail you a new pair.
+You pay for shipping back to us and we will pay for shipping the new items back to you!
 Return Address: Whetung Ojibwa Centre, 875 Mississauga St. Curve Lake First Nation, Ontario Canada K0L 1R0.

 Q: Why are some things so expensive?